Did you know that your emotions are directly influenced by hormones? Let’s talk about how to feel your emotions and heal your emotional hormones.

 Only after you become aware of your emotions can a deeper exploration take place to really heal.

 As children, our positive happy emotions are encouraged.
 But our negative emotions are not.
 So we learn to suppress them.
 Often with poor coping mechanisms like alcohol and drug abuse or eating disorders.
-Or maybe you learned to keep moving so fast, working so hard to keep your emotions at bay.
+Or maybe you learned to keep moving so fast, working too hard to keep your emotions at bay.

 There’s lots of ways we avoid feeling our emotions.